Aethylred/puppet-gitlab/README.md

 * *project_visibility* this sets the default project sharing policy.
 The default is to make new projects `private`.
 * *enable_gravatar* if this is set to true, [Gravatar](https://en.gravatar.com/) user avatar images will be enabled.
 The default is `true`.
 * *ssh_port* sets the default SSH port that GitLab listens on.
 The default is 22.
+* *ssl_cert* sets the path to the Apache web server SSL certificate.
+The default is undefined.
+* *ssl_key* sets the path to the Apache web server SSL public key.
+The default is undefined.
+* *ssl_ca* sets the path to the Apache web server SSL CA certificate.
+The default is undefined.

 ### gitlab::db::postgresql